We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 In my couples counseling work, the Big Four concepts that I utilize most are:

-2. Understanding & working positively with personality differences
+2. Understanding & working positively with personality types

 3. Understanding each other's "Love Language"